-- Allowances shall be paid in Euros, by automatic transfer to a SEPA bank account (generally and when feasible in France), the holder shall be an intern. - For interns who will perform their internship completely remotely, and who cannot open a bank account in SEPA format, the total monthly net allowance cumulated for the whole duration of the internship period shall be paid by the ITER Organization to the bank account (accepting Euros) of an intern in one lump sum payment at the end of their internship period.
-Bank charges related to the payment transfer from the ITER Organization to an intern under this paragraph shall be shared between the IO and an intern.
+- Allowances shall be paid in Euros, by automatic transfer to a SEPA bank account (generally and when feasible in France), for which the holder shall be an intern. - For interns who will perform their internship completely remotely, and who cannot open a bank account in SEPA format, the total monthly net allowance cumulated for the whole duration of the internship period shall be paid by the IO to the Intern's bank account (accepting Euros) in one lump sum payment at the end of their internship period.
+Bank charges related to the payment transfer from the IO to an intern under this paragraph shall be shared between the IO and an intern.